As the saying goes “It’s not about what size you wear. It’s about HOW you wear your size.”

 For the petite plus size out there, ALWAYS match your bottom and shoes in a similar shade to maximize the effect.

-- Round neckline (NOT FLATTERING, that make my chubby face looks even bigger.
+- Round neckline (NOT FLATTERING, that makes my chubby face look even bigger.
 Plus round neck looks too youthful and casual for me)

 - V-neck and square neck (MUCH BETTER CHOICE, V line can elongate your neck and make you look slimmer)

-- Off-shoulder (My favourite: Feminine and sexy, again it can shed the heaviness of the upper body – super flattering for all types of gals except board shoulders)
+- Off-shoulder (My favorite: Feminine and sexy, again it can shed the heaviness of the upper body – super flattering for all types of gals except board shoulders)

-- Boat neckline (It’s tasteful, sophisticated, plus it’s much more flattering than the round neck, try this out!)
+- Boat neckline (It’s tasteful and sophisticated, plus it’s much more flattering than the round neck, try this out!)

-- Sweetheart neckline (I LOVE that because it can always create a bustier look but still contouring my arms! )
+- Sweetheart neckline (I LOVE that because it can always create a bustier look but still contour my arms! )

-13. H-shape skirt is more slimming that A-line skirt
+13. H-shape skirt is more slimming than an A-line skirt

-14. Opt for midi dress rather than knee high dress
+14. Opt for a midi dress rather than knee high dress

 15. How to wear prints as a plus size

-Can you wear bold prints as plus size?
+Can you wear bold prints in plus size?
 HELL YES.
 Here are the tips to look slim in your darling printed dress.